NLP-python-pilot/final_assignment/README.md

 - [NLTK](https://www.nltk.org/)

 ### Cleaning data
-I would recommend to work with only one file first.
-And after creating a dictionary for one file, adapt your coding for multiple files.
+I would highly recommend that you start working with one file.
+After successfully creating a dictionary for that file adapt your coding for multiple files.

 #### Deleting `D:` and `P:`